terraform-aws-modules/terraform-aws-notify-slack/README.md

 # AWS Notify Slack Terraform module

-This module creates SNS topic (or use existing one) and a AWS Lambda function which sends notifications to Slack using [incoming webhooks API](https://api.slack.com/incoming-webhooks).
+This module creates an SNS topic (or uses an existing one) and an AWS Lambda function that sends notifications to Slack using the [incoming webhooks API](https://api.slack.com/incoming-webhooks).

 Start by setting up an [incoming webhook integration](https://my.slack.com/services/new/incoming-webhook/) in your Slack workspace.